ns-gamming/Termux-Tor-IP-Rotator/README.md

 ---

-6️⃣ Run the Engine
+6️⃣ Launch the Engine

 ns-ghost

-⏳ First boot may require restart — Tor sometimes needs time to bootstrap.
+⏳ If Tor shows DOWN or UNKNOWN, exit and start again — Tor sometimes needs 10–20 seconds to build circuits.

 ---